anthonyhuang19/Leetcode/problems/416 Partition Equal Subset Sum_Medium.md

 ## 📝 Problem

-Giving an array `nums` and ```target```, this problem want to us to find a way or how many way to make element in array can be sum up that is same as target.
+Giving an array `nums` , this problem want us to think that the value of array can be divided by two subset with the same total, for example : array A and array B is subset of array nums, means that A + B = nums , but total total(A) == total(b).

 ### **Solution**: